What is Church Hurt? It is the emotional, spiritual, and physical harm caused by a church to others, regardless of intent.

 I do not know if our conversation influenced their decision.
 I like to think it was helpful.
 But I will never know.

 There have been times when I failed spectacularly and harmed others through my self-righteous arrogance.
-What did I do when that happened?

 What do we do when this happens?